FaiqaRashid/scriptclean-a11y-guard/README.md

 **AI-Powered Accessibility Auditor Built on IBM Bob**

 ScriptClean is an intelligent accessibility auditing tool that scans HTML, PHP, and JavaScript files to identify and fix WCAG violations.
-Powered by IBM Bob's repository-wide context analysis, it transforms manual accessibility audits into automated, meaningful fixes.
+Powered by IBM watsonx.ai text generation (via your IBM Cloud API key and project), it can refine heuristic fixes using repository context—not just generic placeholders.

 ---

-## 🎯 The Impact
+## The Impact

 **Turn a 40-hour manual audit into a 2-hour automated fix.**

 Traditional accessibility audits are time-consuming and error-prone.
-ScriptClean leverages AI to analyze your entire codebase, identify barriers, and generate context-aware fixes that actually make sense—not just generic placeholders.
+ScriptClean combines fast local scanning with optional watsonx refinement to analyze your code, surface barriers, and suggest context-aware fixes.

 ---

-## ✨ Features
+## Features

 ### One-Click Apply
-Apply accessibility fixes instantly with a single click.
-No manual code editing required—ScriptClean integrates fixes directly into your workflow.
+Apply accessibility fixes from the UI.
+Selected issues are merged back into file content via `/api/apply-fixes` so you can copy or save the patched source.

 ### Side-by-Side Diff View
-Compare broken code with Bob's intelligent fixes in a clear, visual interface.
-Understand exactly what changes before applying them.
+Compare broken snippets with suggested fixes before applying.

+### Batch upload
+Drag-and-drop multiple files; the client calls `/api/scan-batch` so everything is analyzed in one round trip.

+### Bob / watsonx refinement (optional)
+With `IBM_BOB_API_KEY` and `WATSONX_PROJECT_ID` set in `server/.env`, scan results are passed through watsonx to improve fix strings.
+Without those variables, the tool still runs using local heuristics only.

-### Bob Priority Recommendation
+### Priority and reporting
-Let IBM Bob analyze your issues and recommend which fix to apply first for maximum accessibility impact.
-Bob considers severity, user impact, and fix complexity to guide your remediation strategy.
+Reports include priority hints, estimated fix time, impact-style scoring, and WCAG level summaries.
+Export saves structured JSON under `reports/` on the server.

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 | Component | Technology |
 |-----------|-----------|